This Portfolio Absorbed Only 13% of Market Downturns Over 25 Years

 When It Struggles

-The long mid-2010s drought.
-From 2010 through 2019, the strategy had negative cumulative excess returns.
-An investor following this approach needed to tolerate a decade of relative underperformance versus a simple index fund.
+The late-2010s drought.
+From 2014 through 2024, the strategy had mostly negative excess returns (with exceptions in 2015 and 2018).
+An investor following this approach needed to tolerate extended stretches of relative underperformance versus a simple index fund.
 The down capture advantage shows up in crash years, but between crashes, the portfolio lagged.

 Run It Yourself